Mallikarjun Kharge terms forced leave for CBI director 'shameful', accuses govt of interference in every autonomous body - Firstpost

-Congress leader Mallikarjun Kharge on Thursday questioned the Centre's decision to send CBI director Alok Verma on forced leave, calling the incident "shameful".
+Congress leader Mallikarjun Kharge on Thursday questioned the Centre's decision to send CBI director Alok Verma on forced leave, calling it "shameful".

 At a press briefing, which was also attended by party leader Abhishek Singhvi, Kharge said: "The CBI director was removed at midnight and was also asked to go on holiday.
 This is a shameful incident.
 The CBI director was chosen by a committee, and they (Centre) have no right to remove him this way."